rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 {{I-D.ietf-nmop-yang-message-broker-integration}} describes an architecture for how YANG datastore telemetry, e.g., {{RFC8641}}, can be integrated effectively with message brokers, e.g., {{Kafka}}, that forms part of a wider architecture for a *Network Anomaly Detection Framework*, specified in {{I-D.ietf-nmop-network-anomaly-architecture}}.

 This document specifies "YANG Push Lite", an lightweight alternative to Subscribed Notifications {{RFC8639}} and YANG Push {{RFC8641}}.
-This document specifies a separate YANG datastore telemetry solution, which can be implemented independently, and if desired alongside {{RFC8639}} and {{RFC8641}}.
+YANG Push Lite is a separate YANG datastore telemetry solution, which can be implemented independently or, if desired, alongside {{RFC8639}} and {{RFC8641}}.

-At a high level, YANG Push Lite is designed to solve a similar set of requirements as YANG Push, and it reuses a significant amount of the ideas and solution from YANG Push.
-YANG Push Lite defines a separate data model to allow concurrent implementation of both protocols, but many of the data nodes are copied from YANG Push and have the same, or very similar definitions.
+At a high level, YANG Push Lite is designed to solve a similar set of requirements as YANG Push, and it reuses a significant subset of the ideas and base solution from YANG Push.
+YANG Push Lite defines a separate data model to allow concurrent implementation of both protocols and to facilitate more significant changes in behavior, but many of the data nodes are taken from YANG Push and have the same, or very similar definitions.

-The following sections give the background for the solution, and highlight the key ways that this specification differs from the specifications that is based on.
+The following sections give the background for the solution, and highlight the key ways that this specification differs from the specifications that it is derived from.

 ## Background and Motivation for YANG Push Lite

 A push based telemetry solution, as described both in this document and also the YANG Push solution described by {{RFC8639}} and {{RFC8641}}, is beneficial because it allows operational data to be exported by publishers more immediately and efficiently compared to legacy poll based mechanisms, such as SNMP {{RFC3411}}.
 Some further background information on the general motivations for push based telemetry, which equally apply here, can be found in the *Motivation* (section 1.1) of {{RFC8639}} and the Introduction (section 1) of {{RFC8641}}.
 The remainder of this section is focused on the reasons why a new lightweight version of YANG Push has been specified, and what problems is aims to solve.

-Early implementation efforts of the {{I-D.ietf-nmop-yang-message-broker-integration}} architecture hit issues with using either of the two common YANG datastore telemetry solutions that have been specified, i.e., YANG Push {{RFC8641}} or {{gNMI}}.
+Early implementation efforts of the {{I-D.ietf-nmop-yang-message-broker-integration}} architecture hit issues with using either of the two common YANG datastore telemetry solutions that have been specified, i.e., {{gNMI}} or YANG Push {{RFC8641}}.

 gNMI is specified by the OpenConfig Industry Consortium.
 It is more widely implemented, but operators report that some inter-operability issues between device implementations cause problems.
-Many of the OpenConfig protocols and data models are also expected to evolve more rapidly than IETF protocols and models that are expected to have a more gradual pass of evolution once an RFC has been published.
+Many of the OpenConfig protocols and data models are also expected to evolve more rapidly than IETF protocols and models - that are expected to have a more gradual pace of evolution once an RFC has been published.

 YANG Push {{RFC8641}} was standardized by the IETF in 2019, but market adoption has been rather slow.
-In, 2023/2024, where vendors started implementing, or considering implementing, YANG Push, it was seen that some of the ways that the features have been specified in the solution make it expensive and difficult to write performant implementations, particularly when considering the complexities and distributed nature of operational data.
-In addition, some design choices of how the data is encoded (e.g., YANG Patch {{RFC8072}}) make more sense when considering changes in configuration data, but make less sense when the goal is to export a subset of the operational data off the device in an efficient fashion.
+During 2023/2024, when vendors started implementing, or considering implementing, YANG Push, it was seen that some design choices for how particular features have been specified in the solution make it expensive and difficult to write performant implementations, particularly when considering the complexities and distributed nature of operational data.
+In addition, some design choices of how the data is encoded (e.g., YANG Patch {{RFC8072}}) make more sense when considering changes in configuration data but less sense when the goal is to export a subset of the operational data off the device in an efficient fashion for both devices (publishers) and clients (receivers).

-Hence, during 2024, the vendors and operators working towards YANG telemetry solutions agreed to a plan to implement a subset of {{RFC8639}} and {{RFC8641}}, including common agreements of features that are not needed and would not be implemented, and deviations from the standard for some aspects of encoding YANG data.
-In addition, the implementation efforts identified the minimal subset of functionality needed to support the initial telemetry use cases, and areas of potential improvement and optimization to the overall YANG Push telemetry solution (which has been written up as a set of small internet drafts).
+Hence, during 2024, the vendors and operators working towards YANG telemetry solutions agreed to a plan to implement a subset of {{RFC8639}} and {{RFC8641}}, including common agreements of features that are not needed and would not be implemented, and deviations from the standards for some aspects of encoding YANG data.
+In addition, the implementation efforts identified the minimal subset of functionality needed to support the initial telemetry use cases, and areas of potential improvement and optimization to the overall YANG Push telemetry solution (which has been written up as a set of small internet drafts that augment or extend the base YANG Push solution).

-Out of these work, consensus was building to specify a cut down version of Subscribed Notifications {{RFC8639}} and YANG Push {{RFC8641}} that is both more focussed on the operational telemetry use case, and is also easier to implement, by relaxing some of the constraints on consistency on the device, and removing, or simplifying some of the operational features.
-This also resulted in this specification, YANG Push Lite.
+Out of this work, consensus was building to specify a cut down version of Subscribed Notifications {{RFC8639}} and YANG Push {{RFC8641}} that is both more focussed on the operational telemetry use case, and is also easier to implement, by relaxing some of the constraints on consistency on the device, and removing, or simplifying some of the operational features.
+This has resulted in this specification, YANG Push Lite.

-The implementation efforts also gave arise to potential improvements to the protocol and encoding
+The implementation efforts also gave arise to potential improvements to the protocol and encoding of notification messages.

 ## Complexities in Modelling the Operational State Datastore {#OperationalModellingComplexities}